jcroskery/jeopardy/README.md

 Jeopardy-js is a JavaScript implementation of the most famous quiz game of all time.
 The game uses a Nintendo Switch Pro Controller plus three regular JoyCons.
 The controllers are paired by Bluetooth to the hosting computer.
 The game incorporates a double-score round, Daily Doubles, and Final Jeopardy.

+The questions for the game are stored in [jeopardy.json](jeopardy.json).
+Below, a sample board with questions from an Easter-themed jeopardy game are shown.

 <img width="960" alt="image" src="https://user-images.githubusercontent.com/37885174/176900927-494a440b-579e-4bf1-acdf-b63282e3dead.png">

 ### Instructions